lee-lindley/plsql_utilities/README.md

 interface I prefer.
 I've found many people are less comfortable with the Object Oriented interface.
 This is also simpler in many respects.

-> ADDENDUM: There is a substantial limitation of Polymorphic Table Functions at least as of 19.6 (may have been addressed in later releases) that may make [app_csv_udt](https://github.com/lee-lindley/app_csv) a better choice.
+> ADDENDUM: There is a substantial limitation of Polymorphic Table Functions at least as of 19.6 and 20.3 (may have been addressed in later releases) that may make [app_csv_udt](https://github.com/lee-lindley/app_csv) a better choice.
 Only SCALAR values are allowed for columns, which sounds innocuous enough, until you understand that